-Students need to get permission from the unit coordinator to enrol in the online offering.
-This online offering is primarily for students enrolled in the Diploma of ICT Professional Practice (including the Undergraduate Certificate in ICT Professional Practice) who might need to complete the unit online.
+BICT students need to get permission from the unit coordinator to enrol in the online offering.
+The online offering is primarily reserved for students enrolled in courses that are available online (e.g. Diploma of ICT Professional Practice, Undergraduate Certificate in ICT Professional Practice).
 Online students will need to attend online tutorials.

 |Unit name||Intelligent and Secure Web Development|

 |College/School||College of Sciences and Engineering

 |Coordinator||Doctor Ananda Maiti|